netvl/picopickle/README.md

 This is what usually expected in such situation.

+### Varargs

+Currently picopickle does not support reading or writing case classes with variable arguments because shapeless `Generic` (and thus `LabelledGeneric`) do not support such classes in 2.1.0.
+This is already fixed in shapeless master, and when the next shapeless version is released, picopickle will be able to handle such classes as well.

 ### Nulls

 `null` value, as is widely known, tends to cause problems, and it is discouraged in idiomatic Scala code.